Auctionator/Auctionator/.github/ISSUE_TEMPLATE/feature-request--not-classic-.md

 ---
-name: Feature request (not classic)
+name: Feature request for the latest release (not classic)
 about: Auctionator can always be better
 title: ''
 labels: enhancement